 Have you created any mood boards or started gathering sources of inspiration?
 Would you like help with this?
 (Pinterest is a great place to start).

 Have you had any ideas about what you want the look and feel of your event to be?
 For example, ‘open, minimalist and contemporary’, or ‘bright, arty and characterful’.

 What are the elements your event absolutely must have?
-For example: a bar, a great DJ, an impressive venue, great lighting, a modern aesthetic.
+For example: a bar, a great DJ, an amazing sound-system, an impressive venue, great lighting, a modern aesthetic.

 What are the things your event must not have?
 For example: a venue in X location, poor transport links, a venue with a bad Wi-Fi connection.

 Are there any things that would rule out certain suppliers and venues for you?
 For example, the use of single use plastics.

 Is there anyone you definitely don’t want to work with?
 For example: a particular supplier.